colvdv/TurnOffMonitor/README.md

 A simple keyboard/desktop shortcut Powershell script to turn off the monitor(s).

 ## How to Use
-Download the latest release or follow the DIY instructions below.
+Download the [zip archive](https://github.com/colvdv/TurnOffMonitor/releases/download/v1.0/TurnOffMonitor.zip) from the [latest release](https://github.com/colvdv/TurnOffMonitor/releases) or follow the DIY instructions below.

 ## DIY Instructions
 ### Step 1: Create the Desktop Shortcut Script